Choerophryne laurini: Description

 Adult males in the type series measure 16–17 mm and the single female 19 mm in snout–urostyle length.
 The snout is short and tapered.
 The fingers and toes bear relatively large discs.
 Skin has some warts.
 The dorsum is brownish with bright, yellowish spots and patches.
 There is a conspicuous yellow wart behind the mouth.
 The flanks are yellowish.
 The ventrum is blackish with many small whitish dots.

 The male advertisement call is a pulsed note, uttered in long series.
 The dominant frequency is at 4–6 kHz.

 Habitat and ecology

 Choerophryne laurini inhabits dense primary rain forest at elevations of 800–960 m above sea level.
 Males call from trees and bushes some 1–3 m above the ground, either from inside curled leaves or on leaves.

 This species can attain locally high densities, but its known range is very restricted.
 No threats to it have been identified.
-The species' range overlaps with the edge of Wandamen Nature Reserve.
+The species' range overlaps with the edge of Wandammen Nature Reserve.